 Similarities Between Ethereum and Ethereum Classic

 Ethereum and Ethereum classic used to be 1 in the same.
 Now they have split and evolved new, separate aims.
 The main similarity between the 2 is that they are both still decentralized, open-source, computing platforms.
 Both platforms are based on the Ethereum Virtual Machine (EVM), which is an environment that enables smart contracts to be executed on the Ethereum network.

 Differences Between Ethereum and Ethereum Classic

-Ethereum has been working hard on converting the network to a proof of stake (PoS) consensus model.
+Unlike Ethereum Classic, Ethereum recently transitioned to a a proof of stake (PoS) consensus model.
 Consensus is how blockchains separate real data from fake data across a global network of miners.
-Currently, the network uses the proof of work (PoW) consensus model designed by Bitcoin’s creator Satoshi.

 Proof of work requires the miners to compute some hard problem.
 This costs them money in energy, which decentivises fraudulent behavior.
 This system works well for Bitcoin, but much better, more eco friendly and more secure alternatives have been designed since then.
 Primarily proof of stake, which replaces miners with validators, who stake their crypto on the network in exchange for the right to authenticate activity and earn the network gas fee associated with it.